 We explore Krakow, one of the oldest cities in Poland and its first capital city.
 The entire Old Town area is listed on the UNESCO World Heritage List.
 See the amazing Wawel Hill with the first Polish royal residence, the Wawel Castle (exterior view) and the Cathedral, as well as the majestic St. Mary’s Church.
 We will also see the Cloth Hall, City Hall Tower, Kanonicza Street, where Pope John Paul II resided while living in Krakow and the Collegium Maius where he was a student.
 After lunch, on our own, we will visit the Divine Mercy Shrine in Lagiewniki, where Saint Faustina, the Apostle of Divine Mercy, lived and died.
 Celebrate Mass at the Shrine.
 We also visit the Have No Fear Center built in honor of St. John Paul.
 Dinner at leisure.
 Overnight at the hotel in Krakow.

 This morning we celebrate Mass at the Shrine in Kalwaria, also known as the “Polish Jerusalem.”
 We stop for lunch (on our own) in Olomouc, located in the heart of the Haná mountain region.
 The main square is among the country’s most beautiful, surrounded by historical buildings and protected by UNESCO.
 The central streets are dotted with beautiful churches, testifying to the city’s long history as a bastion of the Catholic Church in central Europe.
-We arrive in Vienna for dinner and overnight.
+We arrive in Vienna, Austria for dinner and overnight.

 After breakfast, we are transferred to the airport for our departure flight home.

 Click the button below to ask us about travel, destinations, lodging, or anything else you’re wondering about regarding our 2020 Poland to Oberammergau passion play pilgrimage.